 Just search the word ‘castile’ on my website and you’ll see just how often I use it in a recipe, or refer to its awesomeness.
 Body care and cleaning – you’re covered with castile soap.
 I just love myself an ingredient that is so natural and oh-so-versatile!

 Here are a few examples to inspire you:

-- What about those pesky spills/stains on the carpet or couch?
+💚 What about those pesky spills/stains on the carpet or couch?
 There isn’t a one-solution-fixes-all here, and stains are best dealt with immediately.
-Here are a few general tips:
+Here are a few simple steps:

 So, where do you find castile soap?

 Check out this blog for a list of suppliers of natural ingredients and accessories.